-- Developers are typically a hired workforce implementing the tasks set by business owners (and even if a developer implements their own project, they still choose an API that best fits the project, thus being employers of themselves). - Business leaders do not set tasks based on their sense of style or code elegance; they need certain functionality to be implemented functionality that solves their customers' problems. - Finally, customers do not concern themselves with the technical aspects of the solution; they choose the product they need and request specific functionality to be implemented.
+- Developers are normally a hired workforce implementing the tasks set by business owners (and even if a developer implements a project of his own, they still choose an API that fits the project best, thus being an employer of themselves). - Business leaders don't set tasks out of their sense of style or code elegance; they need some functionality being implemented - one that is needed to solve their customers' problems. - Finally, customers don't care about the technical aspects of the solution; they choose the product they need and ask for some specific functionality implemented.

-So it turns out that customers are at the apex of the pyramid: it is customers whom you need to convince that they need not just any cup of coffee, but a cup of coffee brewed using our API (an interesting question arises: how will we convey the knowledge of which API works under the hood and why customers should pay for it!); then business owners will set the task to integrate the API, and developers will have no other choice but to implement it (which, by the way, means that investing in the readability and consistency of the API is not that important).
+So it turns out that customers are at the apex of the pyramid: it is customers you need to convince they need not any cup of coffee, but a cup of coffee brewed using our API (interesting question: how will we convey the knowledge which API works under the hood, and why customers should pay their money for it!); then business owners will set the task to integrate the API, and developers will have no other choice but to implement it (which, by the way, means that investing into API's readability and consistency is not that important).

 The truth, of course, lies somewhere in between.
 In some markets and subject areas, it is developers who make decisions (e.g., which framework to choose); in other markets and areas, it might be business owners or customers.
-It also depends on the competitiveness of the market: introducing a new frontend framework does not encounter much resistance while developing, let's say, a new mobile operating system requires million-dollar investments in promotions and strategic partnerships.
+It also depends on the competitiveness of the market: introducing a new frontend framework does not meet any resistance while developing, let's say, a new mobile operating system requires million-dollar investments into promotions and strategic partnerships.

-Hereafter, we will describe some "averaged" situations, meaning that all three levels of the pyramid are important: customers choose the product that best fits their needs, business owners seek quality guarantees and lower development costs, and software engineers care about the API capabilities and the convenience of working with it.
+Here and after, we will describe some "averaged" situations, meaning that all three pyramid levels are important: customers choosing the product which fits their needs best, business owners seeking quality guarantees and lower development costs, as well as software engineers caring about the API capabilities and the convenience of working with it.